My actual rating is 0.5 for effort and because I actually want to read Rowell’s other book, Fangirl.

 When Eleanor was around girls like that—like Park’s mom, like Tina, like most of the girls in the neighborhood—she wondered where they put their organs…Eleanor knew she was fat, but she didn’t feelthat fat…Park’s mom could wear Eleanor’s rib cage like a roomy vest.

-Also, note that it’s not just Eleanor who is racist, but also essentially everyone in the neighborhood and school.
+Also, note that it’s not just Eleanor who is racist, but also essentially everyone is.
 In the neighborhood, when a girl becomes pregnant, residents were not worried about the act of unprotected sex and conception.
 No. They were too focused on the fact that the girl’s boyfriend was black.
 At school, Eleanor makes a monologue about how she want to spend more time with her white peers in the Honors classes by taking less regular classes where all the blacks are.
-Say whatever you want about how she’s expressing her want for social interaction, but I found that this passage could have been written without too much mention of race.
+Say whatever you want about how Rowell wrote an accurate portrayal of school in Omaha in the 80s, but I found that this passage could have been written without too much mention of race.
 Alas it wasn’t, because the whole book is full of racial stereotypes for blacks (as well as Asians) and it revolves around this white girl “who isn’t like all those other weird white girls.”

 I’m sure Rowell doesn’t condone racism, but I feel as though she is unaware of the implications her treatment of race in this book has.
 She clearly didn’t do enough research when writing about cultural and historical issues, but that doesn’t give her an excuse to be completely sloppy and/or disrespectful when handling them.